helix-editor/helix/book/src/usage/multiple-cursors.md

 over to the new cursor too.

 Of all cursors created, one cursor is the "primary" cursor.
-This is highlighted a slightly different colour in most color themes.
+This is highlighted a slightly different color in most color themes.
 It is also represented in the bottom right of the default status bar, and looks like `[num1]/[num2]`.
 `num2` represents the total amount of cursors in the buffer. `num1` represents which of these cursors is currently the "primary" cursor.